Business Management BSc(Hons)

 Across the three years of this degree, you will be inspired to think laterally and make connections.
 Learning to work confidently on your own and in diverse groups, you’ll form concepts and solutions for real-world business challenges, with a specialist focus in management.

-You will gain a firm understanding of the commercial environment and how industry can impact communities, economies and the environment.
-You will explore the fundamentals of business structure including the core elements of markets and market research.
+In the first year of your Business Management degree, you will gain a firm understanding of the commercial environment and how industry can impact communities, economies and the environment.
+You'll explore the fundamentals of business structure including the core elements of markets and market research.
 This will then be explored in the light of how data management is evolving and the implications of technological advances.

 Modules